-Notwithstanding the foregoing, (i) shares of common stock withheld by the Company, tendered or otherwise used in payment of the exercise price of a stock option right will not be added (or added back, as applicable) to the aggregate number of shares of common stock available under the Amended Plan; (ii) shares of common stock withheld by the Company, tendered or otherwise used to satisfy tax withholding will not be added (or added back, as applicable) to the aggregate number of shares of common stock available under the Amended Plan; (iii) shares of common stock subject to a stock-settled appreciation right that are not actually issued in connection with the settlement of such appreciation right on the exercise thereof will not be added back to the aggregate number of shares of common stock available under the Amended Plan; and (iv) shares of common stock reacquired by the Company on the open market or otherwise using cash proceeds from the exercise of stock option rights will not be added (or added back, as applicable) to the aggregate number of shares of common stock available under the Amended Plan.
+Notwithstanding the foregoing, (i) shares of common stock withheld by the Company, tendered or otherwise used in payment of the exercise price of a stock option right will not be added (or added back, as applicable) to the aggregate number of shares of common stock available under the Amended Plan; (ii) shares of common stock withheld by the Company, tendered or otherwise used to satisfy tax withholding will not be added (or added back, as applicable) to the aggregate number of shares of common stock available under the Amended Plan; (iii) shares of common stock subject to a stock-settled appreciation right that are not actually issued in connection with the settlement of such appreciation right on the exercise thereof will not be added back to the aggregate number of shares of common stock available under the Amended Plan; (iii) shares of common stock available under the Amended Plan; (iii) shares of common stock available under the Amended Plan; (iii) shares of common stock subject to a stock-settled appreciation right that are not actually issued in connection with the settlement of such appreciation right on the exercise thereof will not be added back to the aggregate number of shares of common stock available under the Amended Plan; and (iv) shares of common stock reacquired by the Company on the open market or otherwise using cash proceeds from the exercise of stock option rights will not be added (or added back, as applicable) to the aggregate number of shares of common stock available under the Amended Plan.
 If a participant has elected to give up the right to receive cash compensation in exchange for shares of common stock based on fair market value, such shares of common stock will not count against the aggregate share limit of the Amended Plan.